 Velvetech updated the CMS accordingly, enabling the company to create new websites from the CMS, based on a template.

->

-> Another significant improvement of the publishing process was integration with Dreamweaver.
-Apache’s editorial staff relied heavily on Dreamweaver to edit site contents, and it was only logical to bring the two pieces together.
+Another significant improvement of the publishing process was integration with Dreamweaver.
+APA’s editorial staff relied heavily on Dreamweaver to edit site contents, and it was only logical to bring the two pieces together.

->

-> The frosting on the cake became an option for scheduling post for autopublishing.
+The frosting on the cake became an option for scheduling post for autopublishing.

 APA’s website served (and keeps serving) quite an impressive audience: investors, shareholders, media, government, career seekers, etc. All these people needed a way to interact with the brand.

 Velvetech helped the company to respond to this call in several ways: